Plan the Perfect New York City Christmas Itinerary

 Resources to Book Your NYC Christmas Trip

-The Christmas tree is lit on November 29, and it stays lit from 5 AM to 12 AM daily until January 13, except for Christmas Day, when it stays lit for twenty-four hours.
+The Christmas tree is lit on November 29 and remains lit from 5 AM to 12 AM daily until January 13, except on Christmas Day, when it stays lit for twenty-four hours.

 I recommend visiting the tree during the day and evening for two different experiences.